The Lateral Slide in Golf – Why It’s a Game Changer

 And it gets even better.

-Lateral Slide Secures The Low Point and….
+Lateral Slide Secures Low Point and Improves….

 One of the biggest challenges in golf is naturally bottoming out your club too early.
 This leads to various faulty behaviors, such as pushing the hands toward the target and being forced to stand up out of the shot.
 Failing to control the low point also creates a more subtle disadvantage—you instinctively take “off speed” because you subconsciously fear hitting the ball fat.